Kirk Franklin: Personal life

 On January 20, 1996, Franklin married long-time friend Tammy Collins.
 When they wed, they each had one child from previous relationships.
 As a couple, they have two children together.

-In November 1996, Franklin had a near death experience after accidentally falling from a stage into an orchestra pit during a concert in Memphis, he suffered a head injury which left him in critical condition; he eventually made a full recovery.
+In November 1996, Franklin had a near-death experience after accidentally falling from a stage into an orchestra pit during a concert in Memphis, he suffered a head injury that left him in critical condition; he eventually made a full recovery.

 In March 2021, Franklin's oldest son, Kerrion, released an audio recording of a private conversation between him and his father in which both can be heard using profanities.
-Franklin subsequently apologized to his fans and followers.
+Franklin subsequently said he and Kerrion had a strained relationship and were attending therapy together, and apologized for the heated conversation.

 In 2023, Franklin met his biological father Richard Hubbard for the first time and reconciled with his son Kerrion in his documentary film Father's Day: A Kirk Franklin Story.

-Franklin has openly discussed how his faith axed his former pornography addiction, which began when he was 8 years old and continued for over a decade.
+Franklin has openly discussed how his faith axed his former pornography addiction, which began when he was eight years old and continued for more than a decade.